hydrogen-dev/raindrop-ui-web/README.md

 - Initialize the example frontend: visit the [frontend/](./frontend) folder for setup instructions.

+Note: If you restart your backend without refreshing the frontend, it's possible for some session variables to get out of sync.
+Not to fear, simply refreshing the frontend should fix any issues!

 ## Terms
 Once your demo is live, you can begin testing out the system!
 It will be helpful to define some key terms: